 Why do we cling to urns of ashes that contain the final remains of ones we love?

-Throughout America, all that is left of millions of living beings that have passed on, through the doors of death, are their cremated remains, stored in urns on bookshelves, in cabinets and closets and storage areas.
+Throughout America, all that is left of millions of beings that have passed on, are their cremated remains.
+Stored in urns, on bookshelves, in cabinets and closets and storage areas.

 Why are they still here?
 Why the delay?

 Many times it simply wasn’t clear to the heirs or survivors that they would be given permanent possession of the remains after cremation.
 Death is often a confusing time.
 Perhaps money was an issue, and direct cremation, where the body is immediately cremated, is usually the lowest cost alternative.
 But then the remains – remain.